Strong winds and heavy rain warnings - information and advice

 - if you are using a generator, be careful where you site it in case of carbon monoxide poisoning

-In the event of difficulties with the water and sewerage, you will get the most up-to-date information on areas experiencing disruption on the NI Water website.
+If there are difficulties with water and sewerage, you will get the most up-to-date information on areas experiencing disruption on the NI Water website.
 This includes a full postcode search facility.

 People who join the NI Water customer care register can get a range of free additional services if they are an older person, have a serious medical condition, or need extra help for any other reason.